nusco/narjillos/backlog.md

 * Store historical data in a database rather than in memory
   Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.

++ Keep running even after extinction
+  Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.

 + Move entire persistence to a database
   Consider this, but be aware that it might effect usability, performance or reliability.
   So I might decide to stick with files.